CATISNOTSODIUM/threadkeep-backend/README.md

 <id>           thread-keep:latest   "./main"   2 minutes ago   Up 2 minutes   0.0.0.0:5000->5000/tcp, :::5000->5000/tcp   thread-keep
 ```
 To stop the container, execute `docker stop <id>` or `docker stop thread-keep`.
 To remove the container, run `docker rm thread-keep`.
+## Deployment
+This project used Google Cloud Platform (GCP) for deployment.
+Please follow the instruction from this [link](https://medium.com/novai-cloud-computing/gcp-docker-golang-deploying-a-go-application-to-google-cloud-container-registry-and-cloud-run-b5056324b5d0) for more details.
 ## Navigating the code
 This is the main file structure of our project, based on [this repository](https://github.com/CVWO/sample-go-app).
 ```